w3f/polkadot-wiki/docs/general/constants-variables.md

 The auction ending period on Kusama is <RPC network="kusama" path="consts.auctions.endingPeriod" defaultValue={72000} filter="blocksToDays"/> days long.

+#### Bounty Curator Deposit

+On Kusama, the bounty curator deposit is calculated by multiplying the curator fee by the bounty curator deposit multiplier set to <RPC network="kusama" path="consts.bounties.curatorDepositMultiplier" defaultValue={500000} filter="permillToPercent"/>%.
+The deposit can range between a minimum of <RPC network="kusama" path="consts.bounties.curatorDepositMin" defaultValue={3333333330} filter="humanReadable"/> and a maximum of <RPC network="kusama" path="consts.bounties.curatorDepositMax" defaultValue={166666666500} filter="humanReadable"/>.

 #### Bounty Deposit

 The deposit to submit a bounty on Kusama is <RPC network="kusama" path="consts.bounties.bountyDepositBase" defaultValue={33333333300} filter="humanReadable"/>.

+#### Bounty Duration

+A Kusama bounty has a predetermined duration of <RPC network="kusama" path="consts.bounties.bountyUpdatePeriod" defaultValue={1296000} filter="blocksToDays"/> days.

 #### Child Bounty Payout Delay